About the Journal

 Research Papers: These should aim at developing concepts as well as presenting results.
 They must be as concise as possible and include only information essential to the understanding of the paper and be no longer than 8,000 words.
 The subject should be of interest to a reasonably wide readership.
-Many tropical forages are perennial species and manuscripts should report on longer duration multi-year or multi-site experiments with sound experimental design and strong evidence to support conclusions.
+Many tropical forages are perennial species, hence manuscripts should report on longer duration multi-year or multi-site experiments with sound experimental design and strong evidence to support conclusions.
 Manuscripts based on pot experiments and laboratory analysis must include sufficient replication and repeated cycles of data collection to be considered for publication.
 It is expected that typescripts submitted to the Journal have undergone an internal peer review at the author´s institution and will undergo peer review by the Journal.

 Short Communications: These are suitable for recording the results of complete small-scale investigations or giving details of new models or hypotheses, innovative methods or techniques, and the like.
 Their structure and style of main sections need not conform to those of Research Papers.
 Short Communications should not exceed 4,000 words.
 They will also be subjected to the Journal´s peer-review system.